 A 'sea of clouds,' known as unkai in Japanese, occurs most often during the early mornings of sunny days when the remaining clouds or heavy fog clings to the earth.
 Looking over it from a mountaintop or outlook, it'll appear as a mesmerizing ocean of white.

 Hokkaido is particularly famous for unkai, with dozens of picture-perfect spots, including Hoshino Resort Tomamu's Unkai Terrace, which is carefully positioned to allow the sensation of standing over the sea of clouds.
-While there are plans to renovate the terrace in August 2021, other locations like Lake Mashu, Lake Kussharo, and Rusutsu offer equally stunning alternatives.
+Other locations like Lake Mashu, Lake Kussharo, and Rusutsu offer equally stunning alternatives.

 13. Stroll Through the Lavender Fields